SCoumes/Flacsplitter/README.md

 This software allows some leeway in the format in which you provide the timecodes, as you can introduce your own "pattern", which will be used to read the timecodes.
 A pattern is written like a line that gives a timecode and the corresponding track name, except you use:
 - %hh where you would write the number of hours,
--%mm for minutes,
+- %mm for minutes,
--%ss for seconds,
+- %ss for seconds,
--%tt for the track name,
+- %tt for the track name,
--%ii wherever you want to ignore what is written.
+- %ii wherever you want to ignore what is written.

 # Example
 If you provide timecodes for you tracks with this text: